BubbleCow/bubblecow-documentation/Editorial/Writers/P/Pawel Guziejko/Coaching Book/Developmental Edit/Edit/Coaching Book - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 4
 - 4.1 - You talk about 'London' cages in this section and use quotes to reinforce the idea that it helped players.
 However, how how the percentage of player in London compare to the rest of the country.
 Is there a higher percentage of players who turn pro from areas with cages?
 Or, if this just a case of the fact that all inner city players ONLY had cages as a place to play.
 Would you find that players from more affluent ages talk about having access to full size pitches from a young age?
 I know my kids never had access to cages but they did have a small park with goals a few minutes from their house.
+- I wonder if the Bazball (https://inews.co.uk/sport/cricket/bazball-bigger-better-2024-ugly-india-2828384) approach in cricket (and not English Rugby) is something worth talking about.